SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 putty icon

-Open Windows Device Manager to find out which COM port to use (COM10 will be used in this example).
+Open Windows Device Manager to find out which COM port to use.
+Plug and un-plug the Serial-USB dongle and check which COMxx port appears and disappears (COM10 will be used in this example).

-Open Putty > Category > Connection > Serial and configure the parameters as shown in the accompanying image (adapt the COM port to your local setup).
+Open PuTTY.
+In the Category pane, expand Connection > Serial and configure the parameters as shown in the accompanying image.
+(Adapt the COM port to your local setup.)

 Back to Top